akhodakivskiy/VimFx/documentation/config-file.md

 systems; OS X users may be able to write to the `extensions` and `chrome` subdirectories inside the profile directory instead.

-If all fails, one can also weaken the sandbox by setting `security.sandbox.content.level` to 2, but keep in mind that this will open up a [potentially devastating security hole].
+Weakening the sandbox by setting `security.sandbox.content.level` to 2 is not recommended, as this will open up a [potentially devastating security hole].

 [undocumented prefs]: https://hg.mozilla.org/mozilla-central/file/c31591e0b66f277398bee74da03c49e8f8a0ede0/dom/ipc/ContentChild.cpp#l1701
 [potentially devesatating security hole]: https://bugzilla.mozilla.org/show_bug.cgi?id=1221148#c30